MightyOrm/Mighty/docs/docs/database-mapping.md

 - TOC
 {:toc}

-Like Massive, Mighty supports [manual mapping](#manual-mapping).
-This is useful for knocking up quick, read-only column name mapping, and for other data transforms if you need them (e.g. `LTRIM(RTRIM(Name))`, to clean up legacy data).

-But Mighty now supports full [convention based mapping](#convention-based-mapping) (i.e. class to database name mapping functions) and C# [attribute based mapping](#attribute-based-mapping) as well.
+Like Massive, Mighty supports [manual mapping](#manual-mapping) which is useful for knocking up quick, read-only column name mapping, but Mighty also now supports full [convention based mapping](#convention-based-mapping) (i.e. class to database name mapping functions) and [attribute based mapping](#attribute-based-mapping).

 ---

 ## Manual Mapping

-For read-only purposes (and also for knocking up quick SQL dta transforms) you can just map your column names to field names using the `columns` parameter (in the constructor, or in the data access method):
+For read-only purposes (and also for knocking up quick SQL data transforms) you can just map your column names to field names using the `columns` parameter (in the constructor, or in the data access method):

 ```c#
 var films = new MightyOrm(